csessig86/intro-to-d3-nicar-19/01-intro-to-js/readme.md

 ```

 ### 5. Data type: Objects
 * You can also store data using named attributes.
+These are called objects.
 ```javascript
 var object_one = {
   "artist": "Prince",